Local H-Principles for Partial Holomorphic Relations: Applications

-If the $2$--form $\omega$ is not closed but it still satisfies condition (\ref{eq: symplectic condition}), then we will say that $\omega$ is a \emph{complex conformal almost-symplectic form} and that $(B,\omega)$ is a \emph{complex conformal almost-symplectic manifold}. \end{definition}
+If the $2$--form $\omega$ is not $d_\nabla$--closed but it still satisfies condition (\ref{eq: symplectic condition}), then we will say that $\omega$ is a \emph{complex twisted locally conformal almost-symplectic form} and that $(B,L,\nabla,\omega)$ is a \emph{complex twisted locally conformal almost-symplectic manifold}. \end{definition}

+\begin{remark} Let us provide some observations \begin{enumerate} \item If $L$ is trivial and $\nabla$ is the exterior differential operator $d$, we recover the classical concepts of complex symplectic manifolds, so in this case we can omit the words ``\emph{twisted locally conformal}''. \item If $L$ is trivial and $\nabla=d+\mu$, $\mu\in\Omega^1(B,L)$, $\omega$ is locally expressed as a multiple of a symplectic form.
+Indeed, taking local integrals $\mu_{|U}=df$ we have that

+so the 2--forms $e^f\omega$ are symplectic in $U$.
+Hence, we recover the usual setting for complex locally conformal symplectic manifolds. \item If $L$ is not trivial one cannot choose a global 1-form $\mu$ as before.
+But that can be done locally, therefore $\omega$ can also be locally expressed as a multiple of a symplectic form.
+Nevertheless, the terms \emph{locally conformal symplectic manifolds} are often used just for trivial line bundles in the literature.
+We have added the term \emph{twisted} regarding to the nontriviality of $L$ as it has been previously done in \cite{Conformal_Symplectic}. \end{enumerate} \end{remark}

 There are only a few known examples of compact hyperkähler manifolds (i.e. complex conformal symplectic compact Kähler manifolds in which $L$ is trivial).
 They are Hilbert schemes of $K3$--manifolds and generalized Kummer manifolds \cite{hyperkahler_beaubille}, and also another singular example in real dimension 20 constructed by G. O'Grady \cite{Hyperkahler_new_example}.
-The ``twisted case'' is not in a very different situation since every complex conformal-symplectic compact Kähler manifold is a cyclic cover of a hyperkähler manifold \cite{Conformal_Symplectic}.
-Here we discuss the situation in which the manifold is not compact but Stein, providing a big source of examples of complex conformal symplectic manifolds.
+The ``twisted case'' is not in a very different situation since every complex twisted locally conformal-symplectic compact Kähler manifold is a cyclic cover of a hyperkähler manifold \cite{Conformal_Symplectic}.
+Here we discuss the situation in which the manifold is not compact but Stein, providing a source of many examples of complex twisted locally conformal symplectic manifolds.